 Credit unions offer great options for your banking needs, especially if you currently work for the government or have done so in the past.
 Typically smaller than big banks, government employee credit unions regularly offer excellent customer service, lower interest rates on loans, lower bank fees, and higher interest rates on checking and savings accounts.
 What's more, they offer many of the same products and services as the nation's largest banks.

-If you aren't physically located near any of the credit unions below – don’t worry.
-They might still serve your needs.
+Even if you aren't physically near any of the credit unions mentioned here, they might still serve your needs.
 Online banking makes managing your finances a breeze.
-Plus, when credit unions are part of the shared branching network, you can access your account from thousands of credit unions across the country (visiting the branch of another credit union to make deposits, withdrawals, get cashier's checks, and more.
+Plus, when credit unions are part of a shared network, you can access your account from thousands of credit unions across the country by visiting the branch of another credit union to make deposits, withdrawals, get cashier's checks, and more.
 No matter which federally insured credit union you choose, your deposits are insured by the U.S. government for maximum protection.

 You must meet specific criteria for membership before setting up an account.
 Fortunately, many credit unions have relaxed membership requirements in recent years.
-The financial institutions below are great options for employees of the federal government and the military (including family members).
-They get very good reviews from satisfied customers, and they offer competitive products.
+The financial institutions below are great options for employees of the federal government and the military, including family members.
+They've gotten excellent reviews from satisfied customers, and they offer competitive products.

 Pentagon Federal Credit Union

 Pentagon Federal Credit Union (PenFed) has extensive options for banking and lending, and the credit union offers some great online banking features, too.
 PenFed allows almost anyone to join.
 If you're a member of the military, a U.S. government employee, an employee at an eligible place of business, or belong to an organization such as the Veterans of Foreign Wars (VFW), you can join.

 If you don't meet any of the above qualifying criteria, PenFed allows membership for those who belong to the National Military Family Association, which is available for a $17 annual fee to any U.S. citizen.
 You can join this organization when you open your PenFed account online.